Iamouma/walky/README.md

-Walky is an ecommerce platform.
+Walky is an e-commerce platform.